 - Engage in a faith based approach to theories of culture and healthy relationships.

 - Apply your learning to better understanding your ministry context.
-Ministry settings and the Canadian Churches have cultures shaped by a history and reality that needs to be understood as part of the process of engaging the culture(s) of your current context.
+Ministry settings and the Canadian Church denominations have cultures shaped by a history and reality that needs to be understood as part of the process of engaging the culture(s) of your current context.

 Sample 5 Day program